dcubasoy/puppeteer-theater/README.md

 2) generic captchas
 3) clicking all the annoying pop ups that screw up your automation (`.spinner`)
 4) Infinite Scrolling
+5) Custom function evaluations in browser context
+6) Delaying for a random or specified portion of time, to not appear like  a bot.

 The `Scene.Extensions` portion could be made way more powerful and I welcome PRs.

 Read the docs for a detailed description of the whole API.

-Tested & Fully Compatible with both puppeteer@1.18.1 & puppeteer-firefox@0.5.0.
+### Tested & Fully Compatible with both puppeteer@1.18.1 & puppeteer-firefox@0.5.0.

  [Puppeteer docs] (https://pptr.dev/)